ChNabil/Magnetometer_Vehicle-data/README.md

 # Magnetometer_Vehicle-data
-Collection of vehicle data using two magnetometer and processing the data to find information about the vehicle
+Collection of vehicle data using two magnetometers and processing the data to find information about the vehicle